oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Client Password {#client-password}

-Clients in possession of a client password MAY use the HTTP Basic authentication scheme as defined in {{RFC2617}} to authenticate with the authorization server.
-The client identifier is encoded using the "application/x-www-form-urlencoded" encoding algorithm per Appendix B, and the encoded value is used as the username; the client password is encoded using the same algorithm and used as the password.
-The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client password.
+Clients in possession of a client password, also known as a client secret, MAY use the HTTP Basic authentication scheme as defined in {{RFC2617}} to authenticate with the authorization server.
+The client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per Appendix B, and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
+The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client secret.

 For example (with extra line breaks for display purposes only):